randomphotons/randomphotons.github.io/_alone_faqs/2010_lightning_slow.md

 ---
-header: Why do flashes last so long?
 tags:
   - lightning
   - flashes
   - cgi
 ---
+# Why do flashes last so long?

 If you slow down the video, you will notice that the lightning flashes appear for 2 or 3 frames at times.
 A time-lapse will only capture a single flash for a single frame.